Chief Executive message

 Grounding corporate responsibility in the way we do business

-When we launched our pioneering environmental management platform Green Engage in 2009, we set a three year target to reduce energy use in our owned and managed estate by between 6 – 10%.
+When we launched our pioneering environmental management platform IHG Green Engage in 2009, we set a three year target to reduce energy use in our owned and managed estate by between 6 – 10%.
 I'm delighted to say that in 2012 we exceeded that target with a reduction of 11.7%.
-It's equally gratifying to report that our latest carbon footprint assessment showed significant progress, especially in our owned and managed hotels where we reduced our carbon footprint by 19% per occupied room between 2010 and 2011.
+From 2013 - 2017, we are going to track carbon use instead of energy, and we’ve made a commitment to reduce our carbon footprint per occupied room by 12%.
+Over the same period we have set a target to reduce water use per occupied room in water stressed areas by 12%.

-The IHG Academy goes from strength to strength with 100 new programmes added during 2012.
-We now have over 150 IHG Academy programmes in 37 countries.
-This unique collaboration sees hotels joining forces with local schools, colleges and community organisations to help people develop the skills they need to secure a job in today's hotel sector, often with one of our hotels.
-While the IHG Academy operates within a global framework each programme is distinctive, reflecting local needs.
-Through the IHG Academy we're able to build skills and raise aspirations across hundreds of communities and we will continue to develop the programme, enhancing the opportunities of more people in the places where we operate.
+The IHG Academy continues to go from strength to strength and we now have over 250 IHG Academy programmes in 47 countries, with 100 programmes added during 2012.
+This unique collaboration involves our hotels joining forces with local schools, colleges and community organisations to help people develop the skills they need to secure a job in today's hotel sector.
+While the IHG Academy operates within a global framework, each programme is distinctive and reflects local needs.
+Through the IHG Academy, we are able to build skills and raise aspirations across hundreds of communities.
+We will continue to develop the programme, enhancing the opportunities of more people in the places where we operate.

 IHG Shelter in a Storm Programme

-Just as the IHG Academy built on and formalised the partnerships many hotels had already forged with local organisations, so the IHG Shelter in a Storm Programme developed out of one of the roles hotels have long played in society – providing shelter and vital assistance when disaster strikes.
-In 2012, we allocated funds from the IHG Shelter Fund to support 10 disasters across six countries, providing our guests, employees and local communities with financial support, essential supplies and accommodation.
+The IHG Shelter in a Storm Programme builds on the important role hotels have played in society – providing shelter and vital assistance when disaster strikes.
+In 2012, we allocated funds from the IHG Shelter Fund to support 10 disasters across six countries.
+This provided our guests, employees and local communities with financial support, essential supplies and accommodation in their time of need.
 The disasters we supported included severe flooding and a cyclone in Fiji, Superstorm Sandy on the US East Coast, flooding in Manila and the UK, wildfires in Colorado, and Hurricane Isaac on the US Gulf Coast.